Nikolai-E/DialogDrive/README.md

 | host permissions (`chatgpt.com`)   | Inject minimal content scripts for capture & paste |

 No broad `<all_urls>` access.
 No network requests to third-party APIs.
-Note: Support for additional providers (Gemini, Claude, etc.) is planned and will add their host permissions when implemented.
+Note: Today DialogDrive works with ChatGPT.
+Future releases may add optional support for other providers (e.g., Gemini, Claude) once they are implemented and their host permissions are added.

 ## Development